kant2002/EngLang/ideas.md

 ```
 To Inspect Car Before Barrier:
     Recognise License Plate.
-    if recognition Result Successful then Do nothing.
+    if recognition Result is not Successful then Do nothing.

     license Plate is license plate from recognition Result.
     license Plate Known if it is Is License Plate Registered in journal.